 Where to Stay in Cromer

-The Grove Hotel is a stylish and welcoming family friendly hotel, offering rooms, dog and family friendly cottages and glamping.
-The property has an excellent restaurant, indoor heated swimming pool and open air dining with a sea view in the summer.
+The Grove Hotel is a stylish and welcoming family-friendly hotel, offering rooms, dog and family-friendly cottages and glamping.
+The property has an excellent restaurant, an indoor heated swimming pool and open-air dining with a sea view in the summer.

 Best for: families, budget holidays, days out, amusements

 One of the liveliest Norfolk seaside resorts, Great Yarmouth makes for an action-packed east coast day out or holiday destination.
-With its famous Pleasure Beach, amusements and attractions, there’s lots to keep visitors (especially kids!) busy.
+The main attraction, Great Yarmouth’s famous Pleasure Beach, has plenty to keep visitors (especially kids!) busy.